 What is Juvenile Delinquency?

 Juvenile delinquency generally refers to illegal behavior by children or adolescents.
-The meaning and age of a juvenile varies from country to country, but is generally considered to be between the age of 7 and 18 years of age.
+The meaning and age of a juvenile varies from country to country but is generally considered between the ages of 10 and 18.
 Check your local laws and statutes to determine the appropriate age in your jurisdiction.

-A Juvenile Delinquent is one who repeatedly commits crime.
-Examples of the illegal behavior performed by such delinquents includes:
+A Juvenile Delinquent is a child or adolescent who repeatedly commits a crime.
+Examples of illegal behavior performed by such delinquents include:

 - Breaking and entering, also known as burglary